codecrafting-io/AdvancedPathTracingCP2077/README.md

   - Use PDF (Probability Density Function) for minor performance boost
   - Minor reflections improvement on transparent surfaces
   - Minor GI/DI light behavior optimizations
+  - Improved RT distance
 - NVIDIA SHARC: Enables NVIDIA's Spatial Hash Radiance Cache (SHARC) for light bounces.
 Helps with tertiary bounces in dark areas and light bounces during fast camera movement.
-Scales with PT quality with performance ranging from 1.5 (Vanilla) to 10% (Psycho).
+Scales with PT quality with performance ranging from 1.5% (Vanilla) to 10% (Psycho).
 This is the vanilla mode, but **won't be enabled with ReGIR** because it can cause noise problems.
 Performance and image quality will vary
-- Rays per Pixel: Number of and rays per pixel **when using ReSTIR DI** mode
+- Rays per Pixel: Number of and rays per pixel **when using ReSTIR DI** mode.
+Affects Photo Mode screenshots
-- Bounces per Ray: Number of and bounces per ray **when using ReSTIR DI** mode
+- Bounces per Ray: Number of and bounces per ray **when using ReSTIR DI** mode.
+Affects Photo Mode screenshots
 - Self Reflection: Enable V self reflection without the head (game limitation😅🤷‍♂️).
 You are able to add the head by using the [Appearance Menu Mod](https://www.nexusmods.com/cyberpunk2077/mods/790).
 For showing the sleeves use the [Sleves](https://www.nexusmods.com/cyberpunk2077/mods/3309?tab=files) or [third person mod](https://www.nexusmods.com/cyberpunk2077/mods/669).
 - DLSS Ray Reconstruction Particles: By default, the game separates particles for RR, so enable this if it's not raining or it's indoors
 - NRD Disable Helper: Path Tracing has two main denoisers, Ray Reconstruction (RR) and NVIDIA Real Time Denoiser (NRD).
 When using RR the NRD should be disabled, but sometimes it enables, this helps to keep NRD disabled over time.